PSU-Research-Computing/psurc-docs/source/index.rst

 PSURC Docs is a collection of documents, notes, instructions and tutorials that help explain resources available to students and faculty provided by PSU Research Computing through PSU_\s OIT_.

-.. note:: Please direct any errors or questions to consultants@pdx.edu or submit a pull request with proposed changes by following the edit button in the upper right hand corner.

 .. _PSU: http://www.pdx.edu
 .. _OIT: http://www.pdx.edu/oit/